Adarsh01208/Foodvilla/README.md

-# NamasteReact: Online Food Ordering Web Application
+# FoodVilla: Online Food Ordering Web Application

-NamasteReact is an online food ordering web application inspired by platforms like Swiggy.
+FoodVilla is an online food ordering web application inspired by platforms like Swiggy.
 It aims to provide users with a seamless experience for discovering restaurants, exploring detailed menus, placing orders, and managing their cart.

 ## Table of Contents